donhenton/spring-boot-birt/README.md

 In dev, DATABASE_URL in netbeans is set in the application-dev properites file, and on heroku, its set as a system property by Heroku

+With the advent of npm gulp build. runit.sh will run the dev and allow for reloading of the app via live reload

 ## Deploying to Heroku

 For this app you must use the Heroku fat jar deploy.